 Before making any AC electrical connections, make certain the generator set cannot be accidentally started.
-Move the Run/Off/Auto switch on the control panel to the OFF position.
+Place the control panel run switch in the OFF position.
 Turn off or remove AC power from the battery charger and then remove the negative (-) battery cable from the set starting battery.